AI428/mist/README.md

 # Mist
-JavaScript statement for CSS in JS.
+A JavaScript statement, for scoped style in JS.

 # License
 This is released under the [MIT License](//opensource.org/licenses/MIT). © AI428